preity-b2116/Image-Processing-using-Python/README.md

-Processed images are also saved in the repository for the reference
+Processed images are also saved in the repository for the reference.